Staying on Top of the Mountain

 Lean on Your Support System

-To keep weight off long-term, you should have a support system that understands your journey and cheers you on.
+To reach your weight loss goals, you should have a support system that understands your journey and cheers you on.
 Successful clients report that their support systems were integral to keeping the weight off long term.
 A support system can be anyone from a spouse to a coworker to truly anyone.
 The key is to make sure that anyone you choose to be a part of your support system truly wants you to succeed and will refrain from influencing you to step outside of your healthy habits and goals.
 Sometimes our best friends and our closest family members may not be the right fit for that role, and that’s okay, too!

 Are you having trouble finding a support system?
 Reach out to your local Metabolic Research Center!
 Lean on your Weight Loss Coaches for support or the center can put you into contact with other like-minded clients who value their health and fitness.
 The goal is to surround yourself with those who believe in you just as much as you do.
 You'll never come down from that victorious mountain top again!